 London isn’t always just about famous attractions to see or the secret spots to find.
 Heck no, sometimes it’s just all about the delicious food with a whole heap of things from independent coffee shops, unique restaurants and some of the best curries houses in London to try (or do I mean gorge).

 Now, I know us Brits haven’t always had the best reputation for having the best food, but honestly, I have to disagree with that long-held view.
-Places like London are buzzing with tasty places to eat and it easily rivals spots like New York, Paris or Florence for some of their best dishes.

 The same goes for curries, I’m almost certain you’ll find some of the tastiest, mouth-watering curries whilst in Great Britain.
 With London being no exception.